Why contraband eggs are piling up at the US-Mexico border - NewsBreak

 Why contraband eggs are piling up at the US-Mexico border

-“They are here because eggs are prohibited from Mexico,” she said.Why contraband eggs piling up at the US-Mexico border
+“They are here because eggs are prohibited from Mexico,” she told KTLA.

 “Hundreds upon hundreds of people bringing boxes.
 All of these eggs will be destroyed,” she said.